ansible/galaxy-operator/roles/backup/README.md

 Backup
 ========

-The purpose of this role is to create a backup of your Pulp deployment.
+The purpose of this role is to create a backup of your Galaxy deployment.
 This includes:
   - backup of the PostgreSQL database
   - custom user config file